oristopo/nanoTAPR/README.md

 ---------

 The installer program will create an uninstall module.
-If you need to uninstall the VNA application, use the control panel `add new software` selection, and use it to uninstall the application.
-The uninstaller will not delete the Registry key or ezusbw2k.PNF files.
+To uninstall this VNA application, use the control panel `add new software` selection, and use it to uninstall the application.
+The uninstaller deletes neither the Registry key nor ezusbw2k.PNF files.
 You may delete these manually if you wish, but it's not required.
 See Appendix 3 for details.

 Fixture Calibration
 ===================